 - Or even hide the Web Part completely

 With the new version, a default message is displayed if nothing is to show and let the possibility to choose to hide the Web Part completely from the properties panel.

-The code coverage is not easy (I think) with the SPFx components; there are not a lot of "official" documentations about it and the existing one is quite deprecated.
+The code coverage is not easy (I think) with the SPFx components; there is not a lot of "official" documentation about it and the existing one is quite deprecated.